Airbnb in Japan - is it legal?

 Also the language barrier might make it harder to react in case of a disaster or other unforeseen event.
 Usually the host is not on-site for 24 hours and not always available in case of an emergency.

-A new law is expected to come into effect June 2018 that will clarify the rules regarding businesses such as Airbnb.
+A new law that came into effect June 2018 that will clarify the rules regarding businesses such as Airbnb.

 It will: